arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 ## Installation

-### Arduino IDE 1.8.X
+### Arduino

 The Portenta Cat.
-M1/NB IoT GNSS Shield can be programmed through the **Classic Arduino IDE 1.8.X**.
-To install your board, you can check out the guide below:
+M1/NB IoT GNSS Shield can be programmed through the **Classic Arduino IDE 1.8.X** and **Arduino IDE 2**.

+To install your board, you can check out the guides below:

 - [Installing the Arduino Mbed OS Portenta Boards core](/software/ide-v1/tutorials/getting-started/cores/arduino-mbed_portenta)

-### Arduino IDE 2

-The Portenta Cat.
-M1/NB IoT GNSS Shield can be programmed through the **Arduino IDE 2**.
-To install your board, you can check out the guide below:

 - [How to use the board manager with the Arduino IDE 2](https://www.arduino.cc/en/Tutorial/getting-started-with-ide-v2/ide-v2-board-manager)

 ### Web Editor